arkency/posts/posts/2016-06-21-mutation-testing-of-rails-views.md

 ---
-title: "Mutation testing of Rails views"
 created_at: 2016-06-21 21:55:37 +0200
 publish: true
 author: Andrzej Krzywda
 tags: ['testing']
 ---

+# Mutation testing of Rails views

 Thanks to mutation testing we can get much higher confidence while working with Ruby/Rails apps.
 There is one area, though, where I've been struggling to make mutant to work - the Rails views.
 People use erb or haml and they're both not a proper Ruby code, they're templating languages.